Dagur Dan Þórhallsson

-Dagur Dan Þórhallsson (born 2 May 2000) is an Icelandic footballer who plays as a right-back or midfielder for Major League Soccer club Orlando City and the Iceland national team.
+Dagur Dan Þórhallsson (born 2 May 2000) is an Icelandic professional footballer who plays as a right-back or midfielder for Major League Soccer club San Diego FC and the Iceland national team.

 Club career

 Born in Hafnarfjörður, Dagur spent time in the Fylkir youth ranks before joining the Haukar academy in 2013.
 He made his senior debut with Haukar on 12 September 2016, starting and playing the full 90 minutes of a 1–1 draw with HK in the 2016 1. deild karla.
 He made six appearances for the club before leaving to join the youth ranks of Belgian Pro League club Gent.
 He returned to Icelandic football with Keflavík in 2018, playing in the Úrvalsdeild.
 In the first half of 2019 he was loaned to Mjøndalen in Norway's top flight, making one league appearance and a further four in the cup before joining Mjøndalen permanently in the summer.
 He was immediately loaned out for the remainder of the 2019 season to third tier team Kvik Halden where he played regularly, scoring five goals in 12 league appearances as the team reached the promotion playoffs.
 In 2021, Dagur returned to Iceland on loan from Mjøndalen, joining Fylkir for the 2021 Úrvalsdeild season.
 Ahead of the 2022 season he made a permanent transfer to Breiðablik.

-In January 2023, Dagur signed a two-year contract with two additional club option years with Orlando City of Major League Soccer.
+In January 2023, Dagur signed a two-year contract with two additional club option years with Major League Soccer club Orlando City.
 Dagur was named to the Team of the Matchday for the first time in his career for his performance in a goalless draw with CF Montréal on 24 February.
 On 17 November 2025, the team exercised their 2026 contract option for Dagur.

+On 10 December 2025, CF Montréal acquired Dagur in exchange for $500,000 in 2026 general allocation money with up to $125,000 in add-ons and a sell-on percentage.
+Dagur made his debut for CF Montréal in a 5–0 loss to San Diego FC on 21 February 2026.
+On 9 May, Dagur scored his first goal for CF Montréal, the second of a 2–0 win against his former club, Orlando City.

+On 24 July 2026, Dagur was signed by San Diego FC through June 2028 in exchange for up to $500,000 in general allocation money and up to $125,000 in add-ons.
+Dagur provided an assist and scored his first goal for San Diego FC in a 3–2 win against Puebla in the Leagues Cup on 12 August.